-The bulk of loan portfolio are fully secured by collaterals.
-Some major loan accounts are also backed by guarantees.
+The bulk of the commercial loan portfolio is fully secured by real estate mortgage, assignment of deposits and suretyship agreements while auto loans are secured by chattel mortgage, among others.
 Available cash and assets are more than sufficient to cover short and long-term obligations.
-The bank maintains its conservative position leaning towards having a strong liquidity position.
-As the bank transitioned to the new-normal so as its operations to meet client requirements and comply with its regulators.
+The Bank maintains a conservative policy leaning towards a strong liquidity position.
 Risk from market, liquidity and credit considerations are constantly monitored by Management and Board of Directors.
 This is supported by prudent approval of limits, established procedures, careful day-to-day management to ensure compliance with check-balance and transparency.